peterstace/dauntless/README.md

 ### Most Important

+- Refactor commands.
+  - Set the current command when the command is started.
+  - String() string -- e.g. "search"
+  - Knows about a callback to call once the command is complete.
+  - Knows about the 'prompt'
+  - The colour selection command has to know about the swatch somehow.
+Maybe an "overlay" method.

 * Confirmation of exit.
 Type yes to exit, interrupt or no to cancel.

 * Timeout for displaying loading screen.